Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the tool edits and approves a pending proposal in one step, and distinguishes from sibling tools like cache_approve_proposal by combining both actions.
+The description clearly states the tool edits and approves a proposal in one step.
+It specifies the action (edit and approve) and the resource (existing pending proposal).
+It distinguishes from sibling tools by combining two operations and providing field mapping per proposal type.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.